No matter where you are on this planet, entrepreneurship always has challenges but today I will share how they differ in India

-The other option you can think of is loan but bank loan is not at all an option in India for new online entrepreneurs.
-The reason I say that is because for software and online business unless you are into business for 5 years you cannot apply for a bank loan.
+The other option you can think of is a loan.
+However, it is not at all an option in India for new online entrepreneurs.
+The reason I say that is because for software and online business unless you are into business for five years, you cannot apply for a bank loan.

 5. Policy Challenges

-Government is never encouraging for SMB's (Small and Medium Businesses) these days.
-See this, this, this ...
-I don’t know why Indian Govt is taking so many major steps against small businesses but it looks like Govt don't believe that small business can change the face of the Indian economy on a large scale which is not at all true.
+I don’t know why Indian Govt is taking so many significant steps against small businesses.
+It looks like Govt doesn’t believe that small businesses can change the face of the Indian economy on a large scale, which is not at all true.

 6. Team-ing Challenges